tanmay302/PDEA-Chatbot/README.md

 ## 💡 Repository Description (Use on GitHub)

-AI-powered RAG chatbot for college enquiry automation using FAISS, LangChain, and LLMs (Under approval by PDEA)
+AI-powered RAG chatbot for PDEA College using FAISS and embeddings to enable fast, context-aware responses from institutional data.
+(Under approval)